jezzsantos/automate/docs/authoring.md

 - The `--force` optionally bypasses any detected violations when using a custom version number that is suspicious or that would break semantic versioning rules on the existing pattern.
 The default is `false`
 - The `--install` optionally defines whether to install the toolkit into the current directory after it has been built.
 This is only useful in cases where the creator wants to install the toolkit locally, to avoid the extra installation step.

+!!! info
-> This command will version and publish the toolkit to a file on the current user's desktop, for distribution.
+    This command will version and publish the toolkit to a file on the current user's desktop, for distribution.

 ### Deploying a toolkit